-Jessamyn Sullivan kneels on a green mat in a school gym while wearing a lilac purple top and gray athletic pants and looks directly into the camera.
+Jessamyn Stanley kneels on a green mat in a school gym while wearing a lilac purple top and gray athletic pants and looks directly into the camera.

 This photo, and many others, are featured in Self Magazine titled, “The Future of Fitness.”